Freshman Chris McMahon takes command in victory over FGCU

 After pitching a shutout 4 2/3 innings in his first collegiate start, the right-hander was on fire Wednesday, April 18, putting forth his best performance so far as a Miami Hurricane.
 He struck out a career-high eight batters and gave up just one run in eight innings.
 His performance led UM to a 8-1 victory over the Florida Gulf Coast Eagles Wednesday evening at Mark Light Field.

+“It felt great out there,” McMahon said.
+“I got in a groove after those first two innings.
+I had a lot better command of my fastball tonight than in my previous outings.”

 McMahon (1-0), who was the No. 76-ranked MLB Draft prospect by Baseball America last spring, tore the meniscus in his right knee mid-January and didn’t return until March 29.
 The West Chester, Pennsylvania, native has been on a pitch count since his return, but made it all the way up to 89 pitches on Wednesday evening.
-He scattered two hits, gave up no walks and retired the final 12 batters he faced.
+He scattered two hits, gave up no walks and retired 18 of the final 19 batters he faced, including the final 12.

+“That injury was definitely hard,” McMahon said.
+“It was frustrating to have to sit out for three months.
+Every time I step out there, I feel like I’m getting better.
+I feel like I’m finally getting back to how I can be, and I just have to keep getting better.”

 The season series between Miami (16-20) and FGCU (25-10) is now tied at 1-1 with the final meeting coming May 9.
 The first game resulted in a 1-0 Hurricanes loss in a pitcher’s duel.